Taxes as a Nomad: What You Need to Know

 For example, qualifying for the Foreign Earned Income Exclusion (FEIE) requires proof of your physical presence abroad (330 days outside the U.S.).

 Accurate records also protect you from double taxation and ensure you can claim business expense deductions if you’re self-employed.
-A simple spreadsheet is fine!
+A simple app or spreadsheet is fine.

 Confused?
 OK, Let’s Simplify This!